MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

    }
    ```

-Now consider a user action flow in which a user does a login, creates a session and deletes that session.
-You will find logs similar to the following for these actions :
+Now consider a user action flow in which a user logs in, creates a session, and deletes that session.
+Corresponding log entries for these actions might look as follows:

    ```
    2018-01-23 22:21:21.770 +00:00 [Information] {"CorrelationId":"d6587885-e729-4b12-a5aa-3352b4500b0d","Subject":{"Operation":"Login","UserPrincipalName":"azureuser","RemoteIpAddress":"x.x.x.x","LoginSessionId":"A580CF7A1ED5587BDFD2E63E26103A672DE53C6AF9929F17E6311C4405950F1408F53E9451476B7B370C621FF7F6CE5E622183B4463C2CFEEA3A9838938A5EA2"}}